STUDY

 Our undergraduate programmes are delivered as 'block and blend', more information can be found on Why Suffolk?
 You can also watch our Block and Blend video.

-This module introduces students to the concepts and practice of computer programming.
-It is aimed at providing students with an understanding of the fundamentals of computer programming by having them work through a range of tasks focused upon layout, structure and functionality.
+This module introduces you to the concepts and practice of computer programming.
+It is aimed at providing you with an understanding of the fundamentals of computer programming by having them work through a range of tasks focused upon layout, structure and functionality.

-The module provides the opportunity for students to apply and develop some of the knowledge and skills acquired in their degree by engaging in a significant project in a specialist area of computing, typically software or networks.
-It will enable and require students to utilise practical, intellectual and decision-making skills in novel situations and develop their autonomy and self-direction.
+The module provides the opportunity for you to apply and develop some of the knowledge and skills acquired in their degree by engaging in a significant project in a specialist area of computing, typically software or networks.
+It will enable and require you to utilise practical, intellectual and decision-making skills in novel situations and develop their autonomy and self-direction.

 A sufficiency of inexpensive computing power, sufficiently large datasets and a number of key theoretical advances created deep learning techniques which have facilitated a wave of accuracy increases across many computational tasks (computer vision, natural language processing, speech recognition, autonomous driving, etc.), making many applications practical.
 Deep learning is central to modern artificial intelligence.
 This module explains the underlying mathematics and techniques and how to use them to achieve similar feats of computational accuracy.